stephengold/jolt-jni/README.md

   + the [Jolt Physics][jolt] project
   + [Khaled Mamou's V-HACD Library][vhacd] for approximate convex decomposition

+Useful code was contributed by wil (aka JNightRider).

 This project also made use of the following software tools:

   + the [Android Studio][studio], [IntelliJ IDEA][idea], and [NetBeans]